dpettigrew/Artisan/README.md

 Many of the properties exposed by the Element sub-classes support implicit animation.
 Changing the value of an ellipse's fill, height, width, xCenter and yCenter will all be animated to the new values.
 Changing of the *instructionString* property of a Path object will result in the shape of the object animated from its current shape to the new one.

 ##Todo
-Future plans include adding more support for drawing of text, Bezier paths, gradients, explicit animations & touch/gesture handling
+Future plans include adding more support for

+* drawing of text
+* Bezier paths
+* gradients
+* explicit animations
+* touch/gesture handling
+* API improvements to use consistent data types. e.g. consistent use CGFloat or Swift language types like Double?
+* Suite of demo code like the Raphael demos